In an ever-changing business environment, modern professionals need to learn a catalog of new skills to stay on top.

 “As long as you have a good solid base of tech skills, then employers will teach and train for the specifics,” he said.

 Students looking for additional technical skills can also pursue graduate degrees in their preferred focus area.
-Daniels offers a master’s program in Digital Leadership, as well as a graduate certificate in Digital Transformation, that provide the requisite skills to create the next generation of digital leaders.
+Daniels offers a graduate certificate in Digital Transformation that provides the requisite skills to create the next generation of digital leaders.
 Students learn about many of the previously mentioned skills and set themselves up for future job opportunities in the digital workforce.

 Problem solving has always been an important tool in a business professional’s kit, but it has only been elevated by the challenges brought on after COVID-19.
 Now, more than ever before, leaders have to be agile in adapting to a rapidly changing business landscape.
 So, with a new set of problems comes a new set of skills to help solve them.
 The five most crucial skills, according to the Future of Jobs report, are analytical thinking and innovation; complex problem solving; critical thinking and analysis; creativity, originality and initiative; and reasoning, problem solving and ideation.